alvhix/tdlib-docker/README.md

 # TdLib docker build

-Dockerfile to compile TDLib in an Alpine docker container
+Docker image to compile TDLib in Alpine

 ### Run

-With this command you will obtain a zip file with the TDLib binaries.
-You can extract it using Winrar, 7 zip or a similar program:
+With this command you will obtain a zip file in your current path with the compiled TDLib binaries.
+You can extract it using Winrar, 7-Zip or a similar program:
 `docker cp $(docker run -d alvhix/tdlib-docker):/tdlib/build.tar.gz $(pwd)/build.tar.gz`

+### Warning

+Compilation time depends on your machine, it can take a lot of time.